wpquads/quick-adsense-reloaded/readme.txt

 == Upgrade Notice ==

-= 1.5.3 =
+= 1.7.1 =
-1.4.3 This new version brings a ton of improvements and small fixes - WP QUADS<a href="https://wordpress.org/plugins/quick-adsense-reloaded/changelog/" style="color:white;text-decoration: underline;">Complete changelog! </a>
+1.7.1 New: Implementation of video ads by the SSP vi - video intelligence.